The three books featured this month represent bisexuality in

 Before long the summer has ended and May realizes that her

-mother has no plans to return to
+mother has no plans to return to England anytime soon.
+At about the

 same time Sati sets her eyes on a new conquest, her mother gives birth to